mikemiksch/seattle-201d16/class-09-css_wireframe_part_1/lab/README.md

-# Class 9 - Lab Assignment
+# Assignment Overview: Lab for Class 9 - Pat's Salmon Cookies

+**Today's work is done in pairs.
+These pairs will be announced in class.**

+Today's working branch will be `thursday-layouts`.

+## Instructions

 Continue working on the functionality of your **sales.html** page if you do not have it working 100% yet, including the row of totals across the bottom.